Chapter 1

 1.330 Appeal.

-The owner of the property where the work was performed and any other person affected by a stop work order may appeal the stop work order by filing a written appeal with the City Manager at any time while the stop work order is still in effect.
+The owner of the property where the work was performed and any other person affected by a stop work order may appeal the stop work order at any time while the order is still in effect by filing a written appeal with the City Manager pursuant to Section 8.045 for a decision made by the Building Official, or with the Hearings Officer pursuant to the administrative appeals process in Section 1.400 et seq. for a decision made by all other City officials.
 The City Manager shall decide the appeal within two business days of receiving the written appeal by issuing a written decision and providing copies of the decision to the appellant, the property owner if different, and the City official who issued the stop work order.
-The appellant may appeal the City Manager’s decision to the City Council by filing a written request for hearing within 10 days of the City Manager’s decision.
-On receipt of the written request for hearing, the City Manager shall set the matter for hearing before the City Council at the next City Council meeting and shall advise the person requesting the hearing of the date and time of the hearing.

 (1) Whether work was performed;